The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Comparison with Simulations

-Furthermore, notice that the 3 extra counterterms are not able to improve the reach of the prediction into the UV more than about $\Delta k\sim 0.04 \hinvMpc$ as compared to the ``$B_{c_{\rm s}}$-only" curve.
-The ratio of $B_\text{2-loop}$ and $B_\text{1-loop}$ is expected to scale roughly like $k/\knl$ in this range, implying that if $B_\text{2-loop}$ is significant at $k\sim 0.34 \hinvMpc$, it will also be significant at $k\sim 0.3\hinvMpc$, where the ``$B_{c_{\rm s}}$-only" prediction fails.
-Therefore, there is no regime in which the 3 extra counterterms are more important than $B_\text{2-loop}$, so it is self-consistent to neglect these 3 terms (we may still include $B_{c_{\rm s}}$, though, because it is enhanced relative to the other counterterms by a factor of $2\pi$)~\footnote{This interpretation is further confirmed by the fact that the best fit values for the $c_{1,2,3}$ parameters giving rise to the red dotted line in the top of Fig.~\ref{fig:pval-kmax} are respectively equal to $c_1=0.39\,{\rm Mpc}^2/h^2,\;c_2=-5.51\,{\rm Mpc}^2/h^2,\;c_3=8.48\,{\rm Mpc}^2/h^2$.
-An equally good fit is obtained just using the $B_{c_2}$ and $B_{c_3}$ counterterms, whose have best fit values are $c_2= -4.31\,{\rm Mpc}^2/h^2,\;c_3=7.53\,{\rm Mpc}^2/h^2$.
-These numbers are quite larger than what naively expected, even after considering the small normalization of the shapes of $B_{c_2}$ and $B_{c_3}$.
-This further suggests that these counterterms are trying to compensate for the lack in the theoretical prediction of the 2-loop diagram, which is important in that $k$-range.
-Of course it would be nice to explicitly and more definitively verify this argument with an higher order calculation, something that we leave to future work.}.
-Indeed, as a further confirmation of this, a scaling-universe estimate for $B_{c_1}/B_\text{2-loop}$ gives $\sim0.3$ at $k\sim 0.3\hinvMpc$, which independently implies that the additional counterterms are not parametrically smaller than $B_\text{2-loop}$ in this region.
-We expect a similar contribution from the other counterterms~\footnote{This estimate follows from the following steps.
-First, based on Eq.~(\ref{eq:btree}), we find that for equilateral triangles, \beq B_{\rm tree} \sim 3\times 2 \times P_{11}(k)^2 \times \frac{2}{7}\ , \eeq where the $2/7$ comes from $F_2^{\rm (s)}$ in the equilateral limit.
-From Eq.~(\ref{eq:bc1}), we then use \beq B_{c_1} \sim 3\times 2 c_1 \, k^2 P_{11}(k)^2 \sim 6 c_1 \, k^2 \times \frac{7}{12} B_\text{tree}\ . \eeq Comparing this with the estimate for $B_{332}$ from Eq.~(\ref{eq:b332}), we find \beq \frac{B_{c_1}}{B_\text{2-loop}} \sim \frac{21}{16\pi^2} \frac{c_1 \, k^2}{(k/\knl)^{2(3+n)}}\ . \eeq We expect $c_1 \sim \bar{c}_1/(2\pi)$, and upon plugging this in, along with $\bar{c}_1=2.45 {\rm Mpc}^2/h^2$, $\knl=3.2\hinvMpc$, and $n=-2.1$, we find a value of $\sim$0.3 at $k\sim 0.3\hinvMpc$.
+Furthermore, by examining Fig.~\ref{fig:pval-kmax-c123}, we find that the 3 extra counterterms are not able to improve the reach of the prediction into the UV more than about $\Delta k\sim 0.07 \hinvMpc$ as compared to the $B_\text{EFT-1-loop}$ curve.
+The ratio of $B_\text{2-loop}$ and $B_\text{1-loop}$ is expected to scale roughly like $k/\knl$ in this range, implying that if $B_\text{2-loop}$ is significant at $k\sim 0.32 \hinvMpc$, it will also be significant at $k\sim 0.25\hinvMpc$, where $B_\text{EFT-1-loop}$ fails.
+Therefore, there is no regime in which the 3 extra counterterms are more important than $B_\text{2-loop}$, and so, as anticipated by our earlier estimates, it is self-consistent to neglect these 3 terms (we must still include~$B_{c_{\rm s}}$, though, because it is enhanced relative to the other counterterms by a factor of~$2\pi$)~\footnote{ This interpretation is further confirmed by the fact that the best fit values for the $c_{1,2,3}$ parameters giving rise to the red dotted line in Fig.~\ref{fig:pval-kmax-c123} (which corresponds to a fit using triangles with $k_{\rm max}\leq 0.3\invMpc$) are respectively equal to $c_1=1.26\,{\rm Mpc}^2/h^2,\;c_2=-3.68\,{\rm Mpc}^2/h^2,\;c_3=9.11\,{\rm Mpc}^2/h^2$.
+An equally good fit is obtained just using the $B_{c_2}$ and $B_{c_3}$ counterterms, whose have best fit values are $c_2= 0.47\,{\rm Mpc}^2/h^2,\;c_3=5.48\,{\rm Mpc}^2/h^2$.
+Some of these numbers are quite larger than naively expected, even after considering the small normalization of the shapes of $B_{c_2}$ and $B_{c_3}$.
+This further suggests that these counterterms are trying to compensate for the lack in the theoretical prediction of the two-loop diagram, which is important in that $k$-range.
+Of course it would be nice to explicitly and more definitively verify this argument with an higher order calculation, something that we leave to future work. }.